dupe-codes/dupe-codes/README.md

 I'm Nick (he/him)

 I graduated from Stanford with a B.S. in Computer Science in 2016 and worked as a software engineer at the financial technology startup Addepar until late 2020.
-After a bit of time off to selfishly indulge my art practice, I'm now a senior software engineer at Attentive on the data platform team.
+After a bit of time off to selfishly indulge my art practice, I worked as a senior software engineer at Attentive on the data platform team, and am now a software engineer at Arena AI.

 A random sampling of my interests: